Ammad-Majeed/BEMO-Discord-ChatBot/README.md

 🤖 BEMO — Discord AI Chatbot

-BEMO is an AI-powered Discord chatbot designed to provide intelligent conversations, assist users, and automate interactions within Discord servers.
+BEMO is an AI-powered Discord chatbot built using JavaScript.
+It provides intelligent, human-like responses and helps automate conversations inside Discord servers.

 ✨ Features

-💬 AI-based conversational responses
+💬 AI-based conversational replies

-🤖 Discord bot integration
+🤖 Discord bot integration using discord.js

-⚙️ Custom commands support
+⚙️ Command-based interaction

 🧠 OpenAI API integration

-⚠️ Important Notes

-BEMO uses the OpenAI API.
-The API key may expire or run out of credits, so it needs to be updated from time to time.

-The chatbot may occasionally return errors due to API limits, network issues, or invalid keys.
+🧪 Command Usage
+gpt!ask <your message>

+Example:

+gpt!ask Hello BEMO

+This command sends the message to the OpenAI API and returns an AI-generated response in Discord.

 🛠️ Tech Stack

-Discord.js / Discord.py

-JavaScript or Python
+JavaScript (Node.js)

+discord.js

 OpenAI API

+⚠️ Important Notes

+The chatbot depends on the OpenAI API.
+The API key may expire or run out of credits, so it needs to be updated periodically.

+BEMO may occasionally return errors due to API limits, invalid keys, or network issues.